Pscale 360 - Help File

 Pscale 360 can be run from the internet but we encourage all users to download the distributions and burn them to a CD for backup.
 It is also recommended that you install Pscale "locally" on your desktop or laptop computer.
 Pscale is comprised of one folder named pscale360 which contains html, jpg, .js, and .txt files.
 If you work locally on your computer you can save your scale.txt files in the same folder.
 You can also just copy this folder to a USB drive or CD to move to a different computer.
 The default install folder name is pscale360

-It is best to familiarize yourself with Pscale 360 using your desktop computer for the following reasons: Almost all Column Headings and Table Buttons have browser "Tool Tips".
+It is best to familiarize yourself with Pscale 360 using your desktop or laptop computer for the following reasons: Almost all Column Headings and Table Buttons have browser "Tool Tips".
 When you hover your mouse over a label or button, the tool tip gives an explanation of the heading or the function of the particular button.
 It will be easier to get comfortable with the new interface and basic functions using a desktop computer before you move to a tablet or smartphone.
 Also, many Desktop Browsers allow allow for "Save as" and "Open" which makes file handling easier (see below).

 You can move to any desired note by clicking any of the plotted graph